Stella Li (Byd): we are continuing to grow and now focus on the premium segment also in Europe

 by Lello Naso

-When asked if Byd's goal is to become the world sales leader, Stella Li, Vice President of the Chinese carmaker, makes a profession of modesty.
-Byd's rise, especially abroad and in the electric segment, does not make the question she is asked in Beijing, at the auto show that is making the shock power of Chinese brands increasingly evident.
-In 2025, Byd sold 4.6 million vehicles worldwide, placing it seventh in the global ranking, with 7.7% growth over 2024.
+When asked if Byd's goal is to become the world sales leader, Stella Li, vice-president of the Chinese carmaker, makes a profession of modesty.
+Byd's rise, especially abroad and in the electric segment, does not make the question she is asked in Beijing, at the auto show that is making the impact of Chinese brands increasingly evident.
+In 2025, Byd sold 4.6 million vehicles worldwide, placing seventh in the global ranking, with 7.7% growth over 2024.
 Seventh behind Stellantis at 5.48 million vehicles, but far behind Toyota, the leader of the ranking with 11.3 million vehicles sold.
 What puts Byd in potential overtaking lane is the leap in electric sales: first in 2025 with 2.2 million cars sold against Tesla's 1.6 million, the historic leader in the ranking.

 Stella Li lights up in her gaze, but circumnavigates the question.
 'Right now,' she says, 'we just have to think about developing our products in all segments and grow a lot in premium (i.e. the Denza brand, ed.).
 That is our most concrete goal'.